Māori Water Safety

 Māori Men aged 15-44 years are most at risk, as a result of the tendency to overestimate their ability and underestimate the dangers.
 It is evident that there is a need for Māori focussed water safety education through the drowning statistics and we believe that the need and want for our Māori water safety programmes will help reduce the risk of drowning.

 The need for Māori focused water safety education intervention is evidenced socially and environmentally.
-Socially Auckland Māori are urban, not necessarily linked to their hapu, iwi or tribe and most of Tāmaki Makaurau’s Marae are pan-Māori.
+Socially Auckland Māori are urban, not necessarily linked to their hapū or iwi and most of the marae in Tāmaki Makaurau are pan-Māori.
 Environmentally there is a growing involvement in traditional areas such as waka sports.

-We need to keep working with Māori people to reduce the drowning toll and we can do this by educating them to change their attitudes and behaviours in, on and around water environments.
+We need to keep working with Māori people to reduce the drowning toll and we can do this through education to change attitudes and behaviours in, on and around water environments.

 Please contact Aquatic Educator Clayton Wikaira to discuss how we can work together to enable your whānau and community to become safer in, on and around water.